REMEDY : BNSSG referral pathways & Joint Formulary

 Management

-Hormone replacement in the form of hormone replacement therapy (HRT) (or combined contraceptive pill) up until the age of 51:
+Hormone replacement in the form of hormone replacement therapy (HRT) up until the age of 51:

 • Reduces the long-term risk of cardiovascular disease and osteoporosis, and has a beneficial effect on cognition if started within 5-10 years of symptom onset.